Greg Puciato: Guest work and non-musical

 Puciato wrote the foreword for Jesse Draxler's June 2018 visual arts book Misophonia.

 On February 12, 2019, the singer released a book of poetry and photography titled Separate the Dawn, through Federal Prisoner.
 The book was done during the Dillinger Escape Plan's last tour and its release date marked the second anniversary of their accident in Poland, where a car collided with the band's tour bus near the town of Radomsko.
 The members were not seriously hurt, but they "narrowly survived"; the incident had a major psychological impact on Puciato.
 The initial 1000 hardcover copies of Separate the Dawn were followed by a second pressing of 200, each selling out within four days.

 On December 6 and 7, 2019, Puciato, along with former Dillinger drummer Gil Sharone and film composer Tyler Bates, joined Jerry Cantrell of Alice in Chains for two full shows of Alice In Chains songs and Jerry Cantrell solo material.
 The sold-out concerts were Cantrell's first solo concerts since 2004.
 That line-up, along with bassist George Adrian, would go on to tour North America and Europe with Cantrell throughout the Spring and Summer of 2022.
+Puciato would continue on with Cantrell, and a different line-up, until late 2025.

+In 2022 he appeared on “Imaginary Fire” off of Carpenter Brut’s Leather Terror album, and in 2025 he appeared on the Ho99o9 album Tomorrow We Escape, joining them for a track called “Tapeworm”.